jeremypass96/freebsd-stuff/README.md

 You'll need to install sudo, git, and the bash shell, if not already installed, for these scripts to work.
 Most is for colored man pages output.

 Binary packages:
-<code>pkg install sudo git bash bash-completion most micro zsh ohmyzsh</code>
+<code>pkg install sudo git bash bash-completion most micro zsh ohmyzsh neofetch</code>

 From Ports (copy make.conf to /etc first):